 For example, Development Mode option.
 It doesn’t require a connection to WordPress.com servers and can be activated on a localhost WordPress installation.

 You can work in this mode by adding define( ‘JETPACK_DEV_DEBUG’, true ); to your wp-config.php file or enable it through the plugin.

 If activated, the plugin management is pretty easy (because lots of options are simply disabled and don’t require a connection to WordPress.com servers).

-The dev mode allows you to use several good options like Testimonials module, Portfolios, lightbox for galleries, sharing buttons and some others.
+The dev mode allows you to use several good options like the Testimonials module, Portfolios, lightbox for galleries, sharing buttons, and some others.

 I especially like the lightbox feature (Carousel), because it allows site visitors to see the details and leave comments under individual images that are previewed in a lightbox slideshow.